qoq/wiijoy/README.md

 ![pic](https://github.com/qoq/wiijoy/blob/main/pics/p4.jpg)

 The WiiJoy adapter supports both genuine and aftermarket Wii Nunchuck or Classic controllers.
-WiiJoy adapter also support "rapid fire" function (button C on Wii Nunchuck or B,Y,ZL on Wii Classic controller).
+WiiJoy adapter also supports "rapid fire" function (button C on Wii Nunchuck or B,Y,ZL,L on Wii Classic controller).

+Accelerometer is supported on the nunchuck controller begnning with version 1.0.5 (released Feb 04,2023)
+- Hold C button while connecting the controller to enable accelerometer mode

-Beta support is available for Atari 7800 2-button controller.
+Beta support is available for Atari 7800 2-button controller:
-The current version of PCB requires 2 jumper wires to connecr DB9 pins 5 and 9 to the MCU (see schematic) To enable 2-button Atari7800 mode:
+The current version of PCB does not have traces connecting DB9 pins 5 and 9 to the MCU -- you must add two jumper wires (see schematic)

+To enable 2-button Atari7800 mode:
 - For Nunchuck: Hold Z while connecting the controller
 - For Classic: press SELECT to enable 2-button mode, press START to disable it

+Turning 2-button support on is disables the rapid fire function

 ### Connecting Wii Nunchuck: